 - Special Operations Group – Undercover detectives are assigned to proactive enforcement with emphasis on targeting drug, gang and other vice offenses; development of informants; and preparation and execution of search warrants.

-- Youth/School Resource/Community Education Unit - Specially trained youth investigators handle all criminal and status offense cases involving persons under the age of 18 as victims or offenders.
-A full time social worker is on staff.
-A detective is also assigned full time to each public high school and junior high school as a School Resource Officer.
-This unit also provides school and community safety based programs.
+- Community Services Unit – Investigators who handle all criminal cases, including those involving persons under the age of 18 as victims or offenders.
+School Resource Officers are assigned full time to each public high school and junior high school.
+Two full time social workers and a victim advocate are on staff, as well.
+Crime Prevention Specialists are responsible for providing school and community safety based programs.